berresch/Docker-Enter-Demo/README.md

 ### 1. Build test container ###

-In the first step we need a Docker test container that we can enter.
+In the first step we need a test container that we can enter.
 In the `docker` directory exists a `Dockerfile` that builds an ubuntu 13.04 image.
 When a container of that image is started a sshd process will be started via supervisord.
 To build and start the test container, just run
-> `cd /vagrant/docker
+> `cd /vagrant/docker`
-> ./run.sh`
+> `./run.sh`

-Now you should see the running conatiner named supervisord via
+Now you should see the running container named supervisord via
 > `docker ps`

 ### 2. Run Demo ###